mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 | ----------- | ----------------------------------------------------------- | ------------------------------------------------------------ |
 | `Response`  | [Response](/appstore/modules/genai/genai-commons/#response) | A `Response` object that contains the assistant's response.
 The return message string can be extracted by using the [Get Model Response Text](/appstore/modules/genai/genai-commons/#get-response-text) operation.        |

-To construct the input for the microflow, see [OpenAI helper microflows](#helper-microflows) or [GenAI Commons helper microflows](/appstore/modules/genai/genai-commons/#helper-microflows), for example to use [Function Calling](#chatcompletions-functioncalling).
+To construct the input for the microflow, see [OpenAI helper microflows](#helper-microflows) or [GenAI Commons helper microflows](/appstore/modules/genai/genai-commons/#helper-microflows).

 #### 4.3.2 Image Generations {#image-generations-technical}

 The image generations API from OpenAI accepts a JSON structure that consists of a number of parameters including the user prompt as input and generates a structure of one or many model-generated images as output.
 The image is returned as a URL or as a base64-encoded string.
 Depending on the model used, the API can return one or many model-generated images based on the input prompt plus other optional parameters.
 The exposed microflows in this connector are built to abstract away part of the complexity of the input and output structures and are meant to facilitate easier implementation in certain use cases.

-##### 4.3.2.1 Image Generations (Single Image) {#image-generations-single-technical}
+##### 4.3.2.1 Image Generations (single Image) {#image-generations-single-technical}

 Use the microflow `ImageGenerations_Execute` to execute a single image generations API call based on a prompt string input, where the response is mapped as an image onto the `OutputImage` object.
 The `OutputImage` instance must be a specialization of `GeneratedImage`.
 It is not required to provide the `Model`, `ENUM_Size`, `UserString`, `ENUM_Quality`, `ENUM_Style` and `ENUM_ResponseFormat_Image` values.
 For the optional parameters, if left empty, the default value as specified by the OpenAI documentation will be assumed in the API.

 **Input parameters**